The Wishing Tree

 Daddy told me that this is the biggest and oldest tree for miles and miles around.
 Planted by the Great Spirit to be guardian of the river.
 On the day the tree was born, the Great Spirit gave it a trunk as hard as iron, and roots deep and long to drink from the river it protected.

 “It’s a Valley Oak,” Daddy said.
 “The largest, most majestic of all the California oak trees.
 And this tree is the king of them all.
-A wise tree, like King Solomon of old.”
+A strong tree, like King David; a wise tree, like King Solomon of old.”

 Why is Mommy mad at me all the time?
 Sometimes she gets so mad that she hits me.
-When she calms down, she says she’s sorry, and won’t ever do it again.
-She’ll be nice for a while, until she does it again.
+I don’t like it when she hits me, and I want her to stop.
+When she calms down, she says she’s sorry, and won’t ever do it again, and she’ll be really nice for a while.
+Until she does it again.

 I let go of the tree and rub my head.
 It really hurts.
 The lump is bigger, and there is more red on my fingers.

-Daddy said the natives built their village beneath its branches many years ago.
-They lived there until the miners—called 49ers—made them leave when they found gold in the river.
+Daddy said the natives built their village beneath its branches many years ago right by the river.
+They lived there until the miners — called the 49ers — came and made them leave when they found gold in the river.

 Were the natives sad when they left?
 Like when Daddy left.
 Was he sad too?